hazelcast/hazelcast-reference-manual/src/PartitionGroupConfig.md

 You can group members automatically using the IP addresses of members, so members sharing the same network interface will be grouped together.
 All members on the same host (IP address or domain name) will be a single partition group.
 This helps to avoid data loss when a physical server crashes, because multiple replicas of the same partition are not stored on the same host.
 But if there are multiple network interfaces or domain names per physical machine, that will make this assumption invalid.

+Following are declarative and programmatic configuration snippets that show how to enable HOST_AWARE grouping.

 ```xml
 <partition-group enabled="true" group-type="HOST_AWARE" />
 ```